March 7, 2019

 - Go to Services > Control Services and enable the iSCSI service - click the Start now button and tick the “Start on boot” check box.

-- Go to Services > iSCSI > Target Global Configuration to see the automatically generated Base name (IQN) and click Save.
+- Go to Services > iSCSI > Target Global Configuration to see the automatically generated Base name (IQN) and hit Save.
 Now you can add a portal.
-Go to Services > iSCSI > Portals and click Add Portal.
+Go to Services > iSCSI > Portals and hit Add Portal.

-The following parameters are used for creating a new portal in this example:
+The following parameters are used for creating a new portal:

 - Comment: iSCSI_Portal